-One of the reasons I wanted to visit Bhutan in February was to see the annual gathering of Bhutan’s nomadic highlanders known as the Nomad Festival.
-For the last five years herders from the Himalayan frontiers and villagers from nearby gewogs have been gathering in central Bhutan’s Bumthang district to dance, trade, compete in games and from what I could tell just let loose and enjoy the end of winters grip.
+One of our reasons for going to Bhutan in February was to see the annual gathering of Bhutan’s nomadic highlanders known as the Nomad Festival and it was a highlight of our Bhutan trip.
+For the last five years, herders from the Himalayan frontiers and villagers from nearby gewogs have been gathering in central Bhutan’s Bumthang district to dance, trade, compete in games and from what I could tell just let loose and enjoy the end of winters grip.
 The mountains in this remote area offer some of the harshest weather on the planet and now that the lilacs were starting to rise it was easy to tell that everyone was ready to socialize and shake off the winter chill.
 The festival brings together the herders of the northeastern and northwestern Himalayan frontiers in an unforgettable celebration of their unique culture and traditions.
-Over the course of the five years fewer than 300 non-Bhutanese have been able to witness the festival and I was curious.
+Over the course of the five years, fewer than 300 non-Bhutanese have been able to witness the festival and I was curious.

-We had been driving through the Himalayas on Bhutan’s only highway for a few hours from Trongsa and I was beginning to wonder what we were getting into.
-Finally my guide Norbu said, “Ah, here we are”.
+We had been driving through the Himalayas on our Bhutan adventure, only a few hours from Trongsa and I was beginning to wonder what we were getting into.
+Finally, my guide Norbu said, “Ah, here we are”.
 Well, it turns out “here” was the beginning of a gravel road snuggled tightly to the mountain with hairpin turns and sheer cliffs on either side.
 It was beautiful scenery and the driver handled it expertly but I still cinched my seatbelt a little tighter, as if that would help in case of a momentary misstep.

 In the afternoon there were athletic competitions including the shot-put, tug of war and the highlight; the strongman competition.
 Everything seems to be fueled by the thrill of seeing old friends after a long winter and perhaps just a little bit of moonshine known as arra.
-I was invited to participate in the strongman competition but I didn’t want to show everyone up with my athletic prowess no matter how appealing it was to be offered the chance to lug various 100 kilogram objects on a 100 meter course.
-A pretty great way to be retired.
+I was invited to participate in the strongman competition but I didn’t want to show everyone up with my athletic prowess no matter how appealing it was to be offered the chance to lug various 100-kilogram objects on a 100-meter course.

-Check out my photography portfolio for more images from Bhutan.
+Check out more photography from our Holiday in Bhutan.